Bogdan Stancu: 2010–11 season

 On 25 July 2010, Stancu netted the second goal in his first start of the season in a 1–2 away win against Universitatea Cluj.
-In the second round he scored the equalizer in the 66th minute against FC U Craiova, after Valentin Iliev opened the score, 12 minutes later his teammate Romeo Surdu, scored the second goal helping the team to a 2–1 home win.
+In the second round he scored the equalizer in the 66th minute against Universitatea Craiova, after Valentin Iliev opened the score, 12 minutes later his teammate Romeo Surdu, scored the second goal helping the team to a 2–1 home win.
 In the 4th round he scored twice against Victoria, first goal in 24th minute and the victory goal in the 67th minute, Steaua winning home with 2–1.
 In his first European match of the season he scored the only goal in a 1–0 match against Grasshoppers.
 In the 5th round he scored against FC Vaslui, he scored second goal of the match in 46th minute, Steaua winning with 3–0.
 On round 10 scored two goals against Sportul Studențesc in a 4–2 victory.
 On next two rounds scored three goals, one against Dinamo București and two against Pandurii Târgu Jiu in a 2–0 victory.
 In matchday 4 at Europa League, Stancu scored two goals against Utrecht in a 3–1 victory, both goals came in the 52nd and 53rd minute.
 On round 17, Stancu scored twice against CFR Cluj.
 The next match day Stancu scored again in a 3–0 win against Universitatea Cluj.